-The Government of South Australia believes in the power of education as the greatest equaliser.
+The South Australian Government believes in the power of education as the greatest equaliser.
 Learning happens in many ways, not just in formal education and care environments.
 Autistic people must be supported in all learning settings, throughout their lives.

-In a 2018 report, it was estimated more than 1 in 100 Australians are Autistic, making it likely there is an Autistic student in almost every classroom in Australia.14
+In a 2018 report, it was estimated more than 1 in 100 Australians are Autistic, making it likely there is an Autistic student in almost every classroom in Australia 14.